 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“I advise my patients with hypothyroidism not to exercise for a few weeks until their condition is well-controlled with medications,” says Dr. Nasr.
+“I advise my patients with hypothyroidism not to exercise for a few weeks until their condition is well controlled with medications,” says Dr. Nasr.

-- Soy can be a healthy addition to anyone’s diet, “but the question is how much,” says Dr. Nasr.
-“When you eat a lot of it on a daily basis, it can precipitate hypothyroidism in a person with Hashimoto’s disease.”
-It may also affect the absorption of thyroid hormone.
+Soy can be a healthy addition to anyone’s diet, but if someone has hypothyroidism it may also affect the absorption of thyroid hormone.
+When you eat a lot of it daily, it can precipitate hypothyroidism in a person with Hashimoto’s disease.

 To possibly delay developing hypothyroidism, Dr. Nasr tells patients to try 200 micrograms a day of selenium, a trace element that limited studies have connected to reducing thyroid inflammation found in those with Hashimoto’s disease.
 This can be done naturally by consuming two or three Brazil nuts or fish, meat and poultry.